Local gay boy Jesus from Barranquilla gives us the lowdown about gay Colombia and what day-to-day life is like for the LGBTQ community of Colombia.

 Hola Jesus, welcome to our blog, please introduce yourself:

-I’m also working on a project with my friend called Taivis called “El Estudio de Adan”, which is a series of stories and photos of Colombian men of all sexual orientations talking about their masculinity.
-The aim is to break the concept of the machismo culture and to embrace all different aspects of masculinity.
+I am working on a project with my friend called Taivis called “El Estudio de Adan”, which is a series of stories and photos of Colombian men talking about their masculinity.
+The aim is to break the concept of machismo culture and to embrace all different aspects of masculinity.

 Are you out to your friends and family?